 the complaint is being pursued reasonably and not in a frivolous, vexatious or threatening manner.

 The Ombudsman does not:

-investigate matters that are in litigation, are being handled by lawyers on behalf of the firm or have already been decided by the courts or administrative tribunals;
+review matters that are in litigation, are being handled by lawyers on behalf of the firm or have already been decided by the courts or administrative tribunals;

-investigate complaints related to transactions for which records no longer exist (usually no more than six years and sometimes less).
+review complaints related to transactions for which records no longer exist (usually no more than six years and sometimes less).